-The County shall continue the reduction of financing costs for residential developers by maintaining its streamlined development approval process through organizational and computer enhancements.
+The County shall continue reducing financing costs for residential developers by maintaining its streamlined development approval process through organizational and technological enhancements.

 Policy HSG 1.2 Expedited Affordable Housing Review

 The County shall continue to provide an expedited priority for all projects meeting the definition for affordable or workforce housing development throughout the development review process.